 The five main points of difference between insourcing and outsourcing are given below:

-Insourcing refers to allocating a new task in-house or internal sourcing of business while outsourcing subcontracts tasks to an external organization which is not affiliated with the firm outsourcing its work but has all the expertise required for efficient fulfilment of the task.
+Insourcing refers to allocating a new task to in-house or internal sourcing of business while outsourcing subcontracts tasks to an external organization which is not affiliated with the firm outsourcing its work but has all the expertise required for efficient fulfilment of the task.

 2. Location of operation